 - Low-Code / No-Code Support: Simplifies app development, allowing both developers and non-developers to build applications faster.

-- AI-Native Platforms: Advanced AI integration powers smarter code completion, error detection, and even autonomous bug fixing.
+- AI-Native Platforms: Advanced AI integration powers smarter code completion, error detection, and also autonomous bug fixing.

-So, these trends indicate a future where IDEs act as intelligent partners, boosting productivity, collaboration, and security in modern software development.
+So, these trends show a future where IDEs will be smart partners.
+They will also help to improve productivity, teamwork, and security in software development..

 Final Thoughts